- Search The Registry

-*Teddy Pendergrass was born on this date 1950.
-He was an African American singer and entertainer.
+*Teddy Pendergrass was born on this date in 1950.
+He was a Black singer and entertainer.

 Theodore DeReese Pendergrass Jr. was born in Kingstree, S.C., and moved to Philadelphia as an infant with his mother, Ida Pendergrass.
-Growing up in North Philadelphia, Pendergrass was steeped in both gospel and soul music.
-He was 2 years old when he first stood on a chair to sing at a storefront Holiness church.
-With his mother’s encouragement he often attended church seven days a week.
+Growing up in North Philadelphia, Pendergrass was steeped in gospel and soul music.
+He was two years old when he first stood on a chair to sing at a storefront Holiness church.
+With his mother’s encouragement, he often attended church seven days a week.
 But he was also drawn to the Uptown Theater, which presented top performers on the R&B tour.
-When he was a teenager his mother gave him a set of drums, and he taught himself to play them.
+When he was a teenager, his mother gave him a set of drums, and he taught himself to play them.

 Pendergrass dropped out of high school to become a musician, working with R&B and doo-wop groups.
-In 1969 he joined Harold Melvin and the Blue Notes, a vocal group that had been working in Philadelphia since the mid-1950s.
+In 1969 he joined Harold Melvin and the Blue Notes, a vocal group working in Philadelphia since the mid-1950s.
 He soon moved from the drums to lead vocals.
-Kenneth Gamble and Leon A. Huff, an American songwriting and production team had noticed Pendergrass while preparing for a Blue Notes recording session as the band’s drummer.
+Kenneth Gamble and Leon A. Huff, a Black songwriting and production team, had noticed Pendergrass while preparing for a Blue Notes recording session as the band’s drummer.

 Gamble called Pendergrass “the black Elvis.”
 Pendergrass was a hitmaker for a decade.
-On March 18, 1982, on a winding road in the Germantown section of Philadelphia, Pendergrass’s Rolls-Royce smashed into a highway divider and a tree, a result of either brake failure or a faulty electric system that had disabled the power steering.
+On March 18, 1982, on a winding road in the Germantown section of Philadelphia, Pendergrass’s Rolls-Royce smashed into a highway divider and a tree because of either brake failure or a faulty electrical system that had disabled the power steering.
 Spinal cord injuries left him paralyzed from the chest down at 31.

-Teddy Pendergrass, the Philadelphia soul singer whose husky, potent baritone was one definition of R&B seduction in the 1970s but whose career was transformed in 1982 when he was severely paralyzed in an auto accident, died on January 13, 2010 in Bryn Mawr, Pa.
+Teddy Pendergrass, the Philadelphia soul singer whose husky, potent baritone was one definition of R&B seduction in the 1970s but whose career was transformed in 1982 when he was severely paralyzed in an auto accident, died on January 13, 2010, in Bryn Mawr, Pa.
 He was 59.
-His mother, along with his wife, Joan; his children, Teddy Pendergrass II, Trisha Pendergrass and La Donna Pendergrass; and four grandchildren survived him.
+His mother and his wife, Joan; his children, Teddy Pendergrass II, Trisha Pendergrass, and La Donna Pendergrass; and four grandchildren, survived him.